MHarbi/Safety-AV-Nav-Ontology/README.md

 # Safety-AV-Nav-Ontology
-Navigation Ontology for Autonomous Vehicles Under Sensor Uncertainty
+Ontology for Safety of Navigation Sensors in Autonomous Vehicles